There are a number of state declared plant pests known to exist on the Fraser Coast.

 The Queensland Land Protection (Pest and Stock Route Management) Act 2002 imposes a legal responsibility for landowners to control declared pests on land under their management and it is an offence to not comply with the conditions of each classified pest.

 Declared plants are divided into four categories:

 All landholders are required by law to keep their land free of Class 1 pests.

-- Class 2 pests - have already spread over substantial areas of Queensland, but their impact is so serious that they need to be controlled to avoid further spread onto properties that are still free from the pest.
+Have already spread over substantial areas of Queensland, but their impact is so serious that they need to be controlled to avoid further spread onto properties that are still free from the pest.

-- Class 3 pests - are commonly established in parts of Queensland but control by landowners is not necessary unless the plant is impacting or has the potential to impact on a nearby 'environmentally significant area'.
+Are commonly established in parts of Queensland but control by landowners is not necessary unless the plant is impacting or has the potential to impact on a nearby 'environmentally significant area'.
 It is an offence to sell or release a Class 3 pest.

 Have a serious impact on primary production through contamination, especially in the wool industry.
 They are poisonous to stock, compete for pastures and can cause injury to grazing animals.
 For more information, click here.